-At Sandman & Lankford, PLLC, Central Florida business attorneys Lori J. Sandman and Melody Lankford spearhead a legal team that is committed to helping you protect your business, your trade secrets and other information that you wish to keep confidential.
-We can assist by providing you with a custom-tailored non-disclosure agreement to suit your precise needs and requirements.
+Sandman Law Office is committed to helping you protect your business, your trade secrets and other information that you wish to keep confidential.
+We can assist by providing you with a custom-tailored non-disclosure agreement to suit your precise needs and requirements.•

 What’s Included in a Non-Disclosure Agreement?

 An NDA typically includes a number of different elements, such as:

 - a definition of what constitutes confidential information or trade secrets and any exclusions to this end;

 - the obligations and duties of the party who is receiving the confidential information; and

 - the timeframe or duration of the agreement.

 There are also some common miscellaneous terms that are included as well, such as: